bytebase/bytebase.com/content/changelog/bytebase-1-6-0.md

 title: Bytebase 1.6.0
 author: Changyu
 published_at: 2022/10/13 17:00:00
-description: "- Support read-only data source for read-replica instance. - SQL Editor query performance improvement. - Support drag-n-drop to sort the tab in SQL Editor and auto-restore the session. - Support displaying the currently connected environment in SQL Editor - Added a hint for the maximum return rows of the query result in SQL Editor."
+description: '- Support read-only data source for read-replica instance. - SQL Editor query performance improvement. - Support drag-n-drop to sort the tab in SQL Editor and auto-restore the session. - Support displaying the currently connected environment in SQL Editor - Added a hint for the maximum return rows of the query result in SQL Editor.'
 ---

+_To install, follow [installation doc](/docs/get-started/install/overview).
+If you are upgrading from a previous version, restart after obtaining the latest release binary._

 ## 🚀 Features